King of the Ring (2002): Preliminary matches

 The fourth match pitted Eddie Guerrero against Ric Flair.
 Flair dominated the earlier part of the match until Guerrero attacked Flair's knee and kayfabe injured it.
 Guerrero worked on Flair's leg.
 During the match, Guerrero applied the Figure-four leglock on Flair.
 Guerrero continued to damage Flair's knee until Flair applied a figure-four leglock on Guerrero.
 Chris Benoit interfered in the match on Guerrero's behalf and distracted the referee.
 Guerrero began distracting the referee and Benoit applied a Crippler Crossface on Flair outside the ring.
 The referee noticed Benoit and ejected him from ringside.
 Bubba Ray Dudley interfered in the match and executed a Bubba Bomb on Guerrero.
 Flair pinned Guerrero to win the match.

-In the fifth match, Trish Stratus defended the Women's Championship against Molly Holly.
+In the fifth match, Trish Stratus defended the WWE Women's Championship against Molly Holly.
 Holly dominated most of the match, but Stratus got control and began using some of her signature moves on Holly.
 Holly regained the momentum and delivered a belly to belly suplex.
 Holly went on to pin Stratus while grabbing Stratus' tights to win the title.

 The sixth match pitted Kurt Angle against Hollywood Hulk Hogan.
 Angle dominated most of the match by using his amateur wrestling style.
 Hogan used his power moves on Angle, but Angle countered with a series of suplexes.
 Angle delivered an Angle Slam for a near-fall.
 Hogan began dominating Angle and took off his wig to reveal Angle's bald head.
 Angle applied an ankle lock on Hogan and forced Hogan to submit to win the match.